webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

      - `<ui:include src="/common.xhtml"/>`
    - Comment out (or simply delete :scissors:) every `<ui:include ... />` for help panels and help boxes:
      - You may then also completely delete the entire `/web/help` folder if you wish :relieved:.
-   - Comment out the `<ui:include ... />` for the default test links (it's best to keep the referenced file in case you want to examine the examples again later, unless you've done this many time before):
+   - Comment out the `<ui:include ... />` for the default test links (it's best to keep the referenced file in case you want to examine the examples again later, unless you've done this all before):
      - `<!-- <ui:include src="/include/default_test_links.xhtml"/> -->`
 4. Then **Clean and Build** and **Run** your renamed test web app **before** making any other JSF/XHTML code or Java class code modifications:
    {0}.
 You should see a home page with a diagnostic header, a title describing the test you will create, a `p:panel` that you will use to describe your test in more detail, and a fieldset with a link to a STUB test page (and with none of those initially-included help panels and help boxes you bothered to read thoroughly before still showing) :smirk:.